 3. Planning a Trip to Italy?
 Learn Italian

 “You may have the universe if I may have Italy.”Giuseppe Verdi

 Perhaps, haggling in one of Milan’s street markets, or wish to have a gondola ride along a quiet canal in Venice.

 Perhaps you get swept away by Florence’s old-world charm.
 Italy offers a variety of beautiful places for travelers.

 According to UNESCO, most of the world’s cultural heritage sites are in Italy.

-It offers a variety of incredibly beautiful historic sites across the country.
+It offers a variety of stunning historic sites across the country.

 “The Creator made Italy by designs from Michelangelo.”Mark Twain